 - The Wisdom of George III, ed.
 Jonathan Marsden (Royal Collection, 2006)

 - The Nelson Companion, ed.
 Colin White (Sutton, 1995)

 - Winning Tales from Scottish Houses (Canongate, 1986)

-During her teens and twenties Flora was employed as a researcher by a number of authors including Michael Grant, her grandmother Elizabeth Longford and mother, Antonia Fraser, both historical biographers.
-This apprenticeship included richly rewarding work on Eminent Victorian Women (Weidenfeld, 1981) by her grandmother and, by her mother, Scottish Love Poems: A Personal Anthology (Canongate, 1975) and The Weaker Vessel: Woman’s Lot in 17th Century England (Weidenfeld, UK, 1984).
+Flora Fraser grew up in London and Scotland, and studied classics at Oxford University before becoming a professional writer.
+During her teens and twenties Flora was employed as a researcher by a number of authors including the late ancient historian Michael Grant, and her grandmother Elizabeth Longford and mother, Antonia Fraser, both historical biographers.
+This apprenticeship included work on her grandmother’s Eminent Victorian Women (Weidenfeld, 1981) and on her mother’s, Scottish Love Poems: A Personal Anthology (Canongate, 1975) and The Weaker Vessel: Woman’s Lot in 17th Century England (Weidenfeld, UK, 1984).

-Flora lives in London with her children, and enjoys reading and swimming in Greece.
+Flora lives in London, is a member of the Athenaeum Club, and enjoys reading, and swimming in Greece.